MGProduction/nuPOSTAGGER/README.md

   nuPosTag(line,&tokens,nu_doparse);

-  -- use szPos for each of tokens.nTokens tokens in tokens.Token array for your own need
+  -- use bPos value for each of tokens.nTokens tokens in tokens.Token array for your own need
+     (you can show tag label string from its binary id using nuTagSZ(id) )

  }